Reflections on Violence: Myth and the "Homeric hero"

 Intimately linked to Sorel's theory of myth is that of heroism owing to how intimately myth deals with the concept of war and, so too, that of sacrifice.
 It is the idea of war conceived heroically, as Sorel names it, which he dwells on.
 For, in drawing an identical parallel with Nietzsche's theory of master morality, the heroic war has stitched in it "[t]he ardent desire to try ones strength in great battles... to conquer glory at the peril of one's life."
 Sorel desires that the proletariat rises to this occasion who, in the final contest of classes, "will give proof of the whole measure of its value."
 Compare this to Nietzsche's views, which Sorel was influenced thoroughly by, in how he sees the nobleman approach war: "[H]ere alone genuine 'love of one's enemies' is possible...
 How much reverence has a noble man for his enemies!..
 For he desires his enemy for himself, as his mark of distinction... in whom there is nothing to despise and very much to honor!"
 Sorel goes further, in fact, and establishes that the "master type" spoken of by Nietzsche is still in existence in the United States, which for Sorel's time retained the culture of capitalist conquest and fervent exploitation of all by the individual, even comparing them to the "ancient Greek sailor" in their adventures.
-Nietzsche's disdain for popular democratic values, or the "herd instinct," which led him to regard the French Revolution as "the lowering" of mankind morally, is known to Sorel, who addresses what he believes to be Nietzsche's mistake: "If it has been believed that the type [of "Homeric Hero"] was bound was disappear, that was because the Homeric values were imagined to be irreconcilable with the other values which sprang from this principle; Nietzsche committed this error, which all those who believe in the necessity of unity in thought are bound to make."
+Nietzsche's disdain for popular democratic values, or the "herd instinct," which led him to regard the French Revolution as "the lowering" of mankind morally, is known to Sorel, who addresses what he believes to be Nietzsche's mistake: "If it has been believed that the type [of "Homeric Hero" was bound to disappear, that was because the Homeric values were imagined to be irreconcilable with the other values which sprang from this principle; Nietzsche committed this error, which all those who believe in the necessity of unity in thought are bound to make."
 Sorel makes his point that if proletarian violence is to emerge, it will draw from these Homeric archetypes which characterized Nietzsche's understanding of master morality, thus dispensing with the "morality of the weak" which would make any attempt at revolutionary socialism impossible.